 Small cottage kitchens are full of prized original features, from rustic wooden ceiling beams and original masonry, to quirky inglenooks and alcoves.
 It's these characterful features, teamed with their quaint proportions, mix of rustic wooden furniture and quirky collectables that make cottage kitchens such cozy and homely spaces.

-However, their small footprints and low ceilings can be tricky obstacles to tackle when it comes to creating the perfect design.
-But just because your space it small, you don't have to compromise on practicality or style.
-To help inspire your small cottage kitchen design we've shared our top tips, from cabinet choices to wall colors, alongside some handy advice from the experts.
+However, their small footprints and low ceilings can be tricky obstacles to tackle when it comes to creating the perfect cottage kitchen ideas and design.
+But you don't have to compromise on practicality or style just because you're dealing with small kitchen ideas.
+To help inspire your small cottage kitchen ideas, we've shared our top tips, from cabinet choices to wall colors, alongside some handy advice from the experts.

 Small cottage kitchen ideas

 Preserving the rustic charm and original character of a small cottage kitchen is key to its success.

 'The charm of small cottage kitchens is often the quirky and eclectic mix of old and new that gives the feeling of a cozy and welcoming space,' Helen Parker, creative director at deVOL (opens in new tab), explains.

 With this in mind, we've gathered plenty of ideas for how to define your cottage decorating ideas for a practical small cottage kitchen, without having to compromise on those prized architectural features.

 Elevate your small cottage kitchen ideas by introducing high-end surfaces, colors and accessories that impart a precious, jewel-box feel to your space.